markaren/three.kt/README.md

 * Simple (buffer) geometries, Points and CatmullRomCurve
 * Most materials
 * OrbitControls
-* Ambient, Point and Spot lights
+* Ambient, Directional, Point and Spot lights
 * 2D textures

 a lot of features are still missing and the API can change rapidly.